minicp/website/_sources/learning_minicp/part_4.rst.txt

 * The domain-consistent propagator achieves domain consistency for `y`, `z`, and all the `T[i]`.

-Check that your propagator passes the tests `Element1DVarTest.java <https://bitbucket.org/minicp/minicp/src/HEAD/src/test/java/minicp/engine/constraints/Element1DVarTest.java?at=master>`_.
+Check that your implementation passes the tests `Element1DVarTest.java <https://bitbucket.org/minicp/minicp/src/HEAD/src/test/java/minicp/engine/constraints/Element1DVarTest.java?at=master>`_.
 Those tests do not check that your propagator achieves domain consistency for all the variables, so you have to write additional tests